samliew/se-timeline/README.md

 The timeline data is stored in the [timeline_data.json](https://github.com/samliew/se-timeline/blob/main/timeline_data.json) file as JSON.
 Event items are nested in the "items" array.

-- To add a new event, simply add a new item to the array, in the position sorted by date.
+- To add a new event, simply add a new item to the array, in the position sorted by date, in reverse chronological order (i.e.: latest first).
 - To update an existing event, change the corresponding item's properties.
 - To remove an event, remove the corresponding item from the array.